-- 1. Sight deposits or deposits at notice with terms not exceeding 12 months may be invested at any one credit institution up to an amount of 20 % of the fund assets if the relevant credit institution - > is headquartered in a member state or - > is located in a third country and is subject to supervisory regulations which in the opinion of the Austrian Financial Market Authority are equivalent to those set out in Community law. - 2.
-Irrespective of any individual upper limits, an investment fund may not invest with any one credit institution more than 20 % of the fund assets in a combination of securities or money market instruments issued by this credit institution and/or OTC derivatives purchased by this credit institution.
+- 1. Sight deposits or deposits at notice with terms not exceeding 12 months may be invested at any one credit institution up to an amount of 20 % of the fund assets if the relevant credit institution - > is headquartered in a member state or - > is located in a third country and is subject to supervisory regulations which in the opinion of the Austrian Financial Market Authority are equivalent to those set out in Community law. - Irrespective of any individual upper limits, an investment fund may not invest with any one credit institution more than 20 % of the fund assets in a combination of securities or money market instruments issued by this credit institution and/or deposits held by this credit institution and/or OTC derivatives purchased by this credit institution.